 The truffle mixture will start to thicken up fairly quickly as the chocolate starts.
 As soon as everything is combined, cover the bowl and let it sit at room temperature for about an hour until it firms up.
 You can definitely pop it in the fridge to speed up the process if you are short on time.

 Once the cocoa condensed milk mixture has set, scoop a small amount out with a spoon and then roll it up into a ball in your hand.
-This part is quite messy so you could wear food grade gloves if you wanted to.
+This part is quite messy so you could wear food-grade gloves if you want to.

 Roll the truffle in your toppings of choice and that’s as simple as it is.
 I decided to roll some in cocoa powder for a more traditional look.

-And then, seen as Valentines Day is just around the corner, I rolled some in some pink, white and red sprinkles.
-I honestly think that this one is my favourite as well as the crunch of the sprinkles really compliments the soft truffle mixture.
+And then, seeing as Valentine’s Day is just around the corner (at the time of making this recipe), I rolled some in some pink, white and red sprinkles.
+I honestly think that this one is my favourite and the crunch of the sprinkles really compliments the soft truffle mixture.

 Finally, I added a little candy heart to some of the cocoa-covered truffles.
 Adorable!